awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 You can migrate or move some of your resources to a VPC\.
 Some resources can only be migrated from EC2\-Classic to a VPC that's in the same Region and in the same AWS account\.
 If the resource cannot be migrated, you must create a new resource for use in your VPC\.

 **Prerequisites**
 Before you begin, you must have a VPC\.
 If you don't have a default VPC, you can create a nondefault VPC\.
-For more information, see [Create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC)\.
+For more information, see [Virtual private clouds](using-vpc.md)\.

 **Topics**
 + [Security groups](#vpc-migrate-security-group)